enkidevs/curriculum/javascript/react/props-ii/props-in-getinitialstate-is-an-anti-pattern.md

 }
 ```

-This is bad due to `getInitialState` being invoked when the component is first created, therefore the example allows a value to get out of sync.
+This is bad due to `constructor` being invoked when the component is first created, therefore the example allows a value to get out of sync.

 Computing values on-the-fly ensures that values don't get out of sync later and cause maintenance issues.